taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 In the viewing port of the Arboretum, we see a huge mass of gathered Orbiter home pods, floating in synchronised orbit next to the Arboretum.

-**"...of delicate, mouth-watering hors d'oeuvres made from succulent crops grown at the two older space farms, in carefully filtered water and pristine soil..."**
+**"...and of the tiny, mouth-watering hors d'oeuvres made from succulent crops grown at the two older space farms, in carefully filtered water and pristine soil..."**

 **"...for the world was becoming too dirty, too extreme in its weather, to support industrial planetside farming..."**